-Genetic recombination in all kingdoms of life initiates when helicases and nucleases process (resect) the free DNA ends to expose single-stranded (ss) DNA overhangs.
-Resection termination in bacteria is programmed by a DNA sequence but the mechanisms limiting resection in eukaryotes have remained elusive.
-Using single-molecule imaging of reconstituted human DNA repair factors, we identify a general mechanism that limits DNA resection.
-BLM helicase together with EXO1 and DNA2 nucleases catalyze kilobase-length DNA resection on nucleosome-coated DNA.
-The resulting ssDNA is rapidly bound by RPA, which is in turn phosphorylated as part of the DNA damage response (DDR).
-Remarkably, phosphorylated RPA (pRPA) inhibits DNA resection via regulation of BLM helicase. pRPA suppresses BLM initiation at DNA ends and promotes the intrinsic helicase strand-switching activity.
-These findings establish that pRPA is a critical regulator of DNA repair enzymes and provides a feedback loop between the DDR and DNA resection termination.
+Genetic recombination in all kingdoms of life initiates when helicases and nucleases process (resect) the free DNA ends to expose single-stranded DNA (ssDNA) overhangs.
+Resection regulation in bacteria is programmed by a DNA sequence, but a general mechanism limiting resection in eukaryotes has remained elusive.
+Using single-molecule imaging of reconstituted human DNA repair factors, we identify phosphorylated RPA (pRPA) as a negative resection regulator.
+Bloom’s syndrome (BLM) helicase together with exonuclease 1 (EXO1) and DNA2 nucleases catalyze kilobase-length DNA resection on nucleosome-coated DNA.
+The resulting ssDNA is rapidly bound by RPA, which further stimulates DNA resection.
+RPA is phosphorylated during resection as part of the DNA damage response (DDR).
+Remarkably, pRPA inhibits DNA resection in cellular assays and in vitro via inhibition of BLM helicase. pRPA suppresses BLM initiation at DNA ends and promotes the intrinsic helicase strand-switching activity.
+These findings establish that pRPA provides a feedback loop between DNA resection and the DDR.